smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 Sequencing-based methods capture, sequence, and count mRNA in situ using next-generation sequencing while retaining positional information.
 This is distinct from in situ sequencing because next-generation sequencing is employed, not imaging.
-Sequencing-based methods retain spatial information through laser- capture microdissection (LCM) and microfluidics, or through ligation of mRNAs to arrays of barcoded probes that record position.
+The main advantage of sequenced-based methods is that they are unbiased in capturing RNA because they don't rely on predefined probesets targeting specific genes.
+Sequencing-based methods retain spatial information through laser-capture microdissection (LCM) and microfluidics, or through ligation of mRNAs to arrays of barcoded probes that record position.
 LCM employs lasers to cut a tissue slice or fuse tissue to a membrane followed by sequencing of individual cells.
 Microfluidics places a chip with multiple barcode-containing channels onto a tissue section followed by a second chip with perpendicular channels and  a new set of barcodes.
 Since sequencing-based technologies use probes that record position instead of using gene-specific probes, they can deliver transcriptome-wide profiling.

 LCM techniques process tissue sections and individual cells for transcriptomic profiling by isolating regions of interest.
 They are useful for profiling